ShaunCurtis/Shaun.Blazor.CSS/readme.md

 We customize Bootstrap by adding new scss files.
 I'm assuming you have a basic understanding of SASS.
 If not then do a bit of background reading - it isn't rocket science.

-To demonstrate customization, we'll change some of the colours a little and add some new button styles.
-Most of this is derived from the [SB2 Bootstrap template](https://startbootstrap.com/theme/sb-admin-2).
+To demonstrate customization, we'll adjust some of the colours and add some new button styles.
+Most of the code is derived from the [SB2 Bootstrap template](https://startbootstrap.com/theme/sb-admin-2).

 Add *_variables.scss* to *SASS/custom* and add the following content.
 You can compare it with the base *SASS/Bootstrap/scss/_variables.scss* to see the differences.